josephberger/PanOS-Master-Tshoot/README.md

 pip install -r requirements.txt
 ```
-or user the requirements-with-flask.txt file if you want to use the MT-UI.
+or use the requirements-with-flask.txt file if you want to use the MT-UI.
 ```bash
 pip install -r requirements-with-flask.txt
 ```

 Build the initial database (must be done before any other commands are available)
 ```bash